Tuttotorna/lon-mirror/README.md

 Author / Origin:
 Massimiliano Brighindi

-There is no secondary mirror and no alternate “lon-mirror1”.
+There is no secondary mirror and no alternate repository.
 All references point here.

 ---